 Now that winter is here, it is the perfect time to ensure that your home is properly air sealed and weatherized.
 Whether it’s something simple like installing window kits, or something more complicated like adding insulation, we may be able to help.

 Our energy-efficiency programs are targeted to help low-income households get out of energy poverty (defined as spending more than 6% of household income on energy utilities), but anyone can benefit from our energy-saving programs.
 Our BPI-certified Home Analyst, Tristen Eberling, is a strong advocate for local and equitable energy.
-He has been conducting energy audits for Ecolibrium3 for four years.
-So what can you expect during your HEA or weatherization?
+He has been conducting energy audits for Ecolibrium3 for five years.
+So what can you expect during your Home Energy Audit or weatherization services?
 Tristen has broken the process down for you so you know what to expect when signing up and undergoing an energy audit or weatherization services:

 How does someone receive weatherization services from Ecolibrium3?

-Anyone with either a Minnesota Power or Comfort Systems account is eligible for a free walk-through audit or an advanced home energy audit.
-The advanced home energy audit costs $325, but there are rebates available that can bring the cost down to $75.
-We also offer the Advanced Home Energy Audit for free to any income-qualified households in Duluth as part of our Giving Comfort at Home program.
+Anyone with either a Minnesota Power or Comfort Systems account is eligible for a free walk-through audit.
+Free advanced home energy audits and weatherization services are available to income qualified households in Duluth as part of our Giving Comfort at Home program.
 You can request an energy audit here or give us a call at 218-336-1038.